 their capacity for creative expression and effective

-full and part-time students from diverse backgrounds who
+and part-time students from diverse backgrounds who intend to

-intend to become professionals in the creative and visual arts.
+become professionals in the creative and visual arts.
+Through its

-Through its policies and practices, the College supports excellence
+policies and practices, the College supports excellence in teaching

-personal, and social development of its students.
-Academic programs
+and social development of its students.
+Academic programs and

-and advising, career services, and an extensive co-curricular
+advising, career services, and an extensive co-curricular student

-student life program prepare students for an art or design
+life program prepare students for an art or design profession, or

-profession, or when appropriate, for continued studies on the
+when appropriate, for continued studies on the graduate

 In addition to its degree program, Ringling College offers